Tools-for-Production-Science/client-for-dynamic-pricing-server/README.md

 # How to use it

-There are two possibilities
+There are two possibilities: Directly via npm or via Docker

-### directly
+### Directly via npm
-First of all install all neccessary packages:
+Prerequiste is a current installation of node.js.
+After cloning the necessary shell commands are as following:
 ```
 npm i
 npm run build //compile current version